-Of course, don’t be salesy and don’t talk all the time about your channel… Bring value.
+Of course, don’t be too obvious selling, and don’t talk all the time about your channel… Bring value.

 How to know what your audience wants to see from you?
 Just ask them!

-Polls are a great way to engage with your community, ask anything related to your niche that will have people to talk about.
+Polls are a great way to engage with your community and ask anything related to your niche that will have people to talk about.

 You can keep a poll open for a day or more, up to you.
 Just pin the poll on top of your feed so it will remain visible for the duration of the poll.

-Ask your audience to share your poll to have more response and for you, to have more visibility.
+Ask your audience to share your poll to have more responses and for you, to have more visibility.